frothkoetter/cdw/README.md

 |N366UA	| 24808 |331318	| 12113	|
 |N377UA	| 25105 |328546	| 12163	|

-### SQL AI Assistant
+### SQL AI Assistant - makes SQL development faster, easier, and less error-prone

-A SQL AI Assistant has been integrated into Hue with the capability to leverage the power of Large Language Models (LLMs) for various SQL tasks.
-It helps you to create, edit, optimize, fix, and succinctly summarize queries using natural language and makes SQL development faster, easier, and less error-prone.
+The SQL AI Assistant is an AI-powered tool designed to enhance SQL development, making it faster, more intuitive, and less prone to errors.
+By leveraging advanced contextual understanding of your data, it provides accurate and relevant SQL code suggestions that improve productivity.
+Integrated into Hue within Cloudera, this assistant harnesses the capabilities of Large Language Models (LLMs) for a range of SQL tasks, including query creation, editing, optimization, debugging, and summarization.

 Click on the blue dot to launch the SQL AI Assistant